CrickDataChallenge/website/index.md

 #### Confirmed events

-* *Github tutorial with Mickael Escudero (Date TBC)* - Prior to the event, learn how to manage your Data Challenge project with Github!
+* *Github tutorial with Mickael Escudero (28th September at 2pm)* - Learn how to manage your Data Challenge project with Github!

 * *Keynote lecture* - Friday 8th October - Keynote lecture from a leading data scientist (details to follow soon!)